How often do you have services?

-What if I need a rabbi when the student rabbi isn’t in town?
+What if I need a rabbi when the rabbi isn’t in town?

-Occassionally special arrangements can be made to bring the student rabbi up at other times.
-These depend on the student rabbi’s school commitments.
+Occasionally special arrangements can be made to bring a rabbi up at other times.
+These depend on the rabbi’s other commitments.

-Is there a fee for bring up a student rabbi outside of their regular monthly visits?
+Is there a fee for bringing up a rabbi outside of their regular monthly visits?

-As these fall outside our contract with the Heberw Union College, the burden to pay for the rabbi’s travel expenses: air fare, hotel, car & meals, and a honorarium for their time, would fall to you.
+As these fall outside our contract, the burden to pay for the rabbi’s travel expenses: airfare, hotel, car & meals, and an honorarium for their time, would fall to you.